 Pulau Ubin Micro-grid Test-Bed

-the jetty area of Pulau Ubin, an island north-east of Singapore.
-This test-bed aims to assess the reliability of electricity supply within a micro-grid
+at the jetty area of Pulau Ubin, an island north-east of Singapore.
+The

+Test-bed aims to assess the reliability of electricity supply within a

-the jetty area have signed up to voluntarily take part
+participants from around the jetty area have signed up to voluntarily take part

-in this test-bed.
+in the Test-bed.
 They include various businesses (e.g. restaurants and bicycle

-shops), telecommunications base stations, residential premises and government agencies.
+shops), telecommunications base stations, residential premises and government

-more reliable electricity supply from a micro-grid incorporating clean and renewable
+been enjoying a cleaner, more reliable and cheaper electricity supply from a

-past, residents and businesses at the jetty area of Pulau Ubin relied on their
+residents and businesses around the jetty area of Pulau Ubin relied on their

 own diesel generators for their electricity needs.